-Development of novel imaging analysis methodologies related to segmentation, shape analysis and image statistics.
-Our work is multidisciplinary, primarily collaborating with experts in clinical imaging on research in areas including schizophrenia, autism, multiple sclerosis.
+Development of novel imaging analysis methodologies related to segmentation, shape analysis, and image statistics.
+Our work is multidisciplinary, primarily collaborating with experts in clinical imaging on research in areas including schizophrenia, autism, and multiple sclerosis.

-Creation of novel data management and analysis methods applied to urban, scientfic, web, and public health domains.
+Creation of novel data management and analysis methods applied to urban, scientific, web, and public health domains.
 Our group has particular expertise in provenance and computational reproducibility and personal-data informatics.

 NEWS & EVENTS

 08/2022 – Congratulations Haoyue Ping on having his first-author paper “Most Expected Winner: An Interpretation of Winners over Uncertain Voter Preferences” accepted to SIGMOD.
 A nice way to finish his PhD thesis!